SarojArchana/CPSC-8430-Deep-Learning/hw2/hw2_1/README.md

 - `models.py`: This file contains the implementation of the Sequence-to-Sequence Model for video caption generation.
 - `train.py`: This file is used to train the model using video features and corresponding captions.
 - `test.py`: This file is used to generate captions for new videos using the trained model.
+- `run.sh`: shell script to run the model.

 ## Testing the Program

 To test the program, please follow these steps: